JosePereira96/MineSweeper/README.md

 The game can be played in 3 difficulty levels.
 As the difficulty level increases, so does the number of bombs and the size of the grid.

-Alternativelly, there is a solver that once started, tries to solve the board using simple rules.
+Alternatively, there is a solver that once started, tries to solve the board using simple rules.
 However, a win is not guaranteed since in some game states this solver is forced to make a random guess which can result in a loss, namely:
 -the first cell it chooses has a mine;
 -the solver is stuck between two unopened cells and it must chose randomly;
 -it reaches a dead-end and must choose a new random cell.